ansaldn/UoGACE/README.md

 ## Software and Hardware used
 Hardware used for this project:
- - [x] Single Board Computers : Raspberry Pie, Jetson Nanos, Odriod
+ - [x] Single Board Computers : Raspberry Pie, Jetson Nanos.
  - [x] Two Robotic Arms
  - [x] Range of sensors and actuator

-Language used for this project: Python.
+[]Language used for this project: Python.

-Software used: Notepad, Nano and Visual Studio.
+[]Software used: Notepad, Nano and Visual Studio.

 ## Getting Started

 ## Description

 ## Visuals
+*images
 ## Installing

 ## Usage

 ## Arm Control

-## Image Detection

 ## Running the program
 - https://youtu.be/gusdRBZNdhA